HarshitKaushik/java-cheat-sheet/README.md

 Casting is used when we want to convert one data type to another.

-- A literal integer is by default int.
+- A literal integer is by default ```int```.
 Operation involving int-sized or less always result in int.
-- Floating point literals are by default double
+- Floating-point literals are by default ```double```.

 #### Implicit Casting

 - Implicit Casting is done directly by the compiler.
-  - Example : Widening Conversions i.e. storing smaller values in larger variable types.
+  - Example: Widening Conversions i.e. storing smaller values in larger variable types.

 ```java